RickKwok/Working-Pattern-Machine-Learning/README.md

 The file _*multinominol_regression.py*_ contains Interfaces to extract the feature parts and label parts from both training set (*PR_vectors.csv*) and testing set(*test_data.csv*).
 And trained multinomial logistic regression model Then tested with last semesters' projects.

+include FALL 2014 projects from so on.
+Or Spring 2015.
+Shuffle training set.
+Use 3 labels.
+raise a discussion to run regression on single features and several features combined.